If you suspect that your hormones are negatively affecting your sex life… they could be… but not for the reasons you may think.

 Sadly, they can be.
 And many women are not advised of this before taking them.
 Although, given the fear of unwanted pregnancy, many of us would have taken them regardless.

-However, the irony is that if taking them is going to lower your sex drive, therefore reducing your desire to have sex, you may not need birth control!
+However, the irony is that if taking them is going to lower your sex drive, because of the reduction in testosterone, you may not need birth control!

-But notwithstanding a lack of desire, if you’re taking synthetic hormones or using an IUD, you’re messing with your natural hormones and this, in turn, throws your whole body off.
+But notwithstanding the lack of desire, if you’re taking synthetic hormones or using an IUD, you’re messing with your natural hormones and this, in turn, throws your whole body off.

 You suffer from hot flashes

 Hot flashes are synonymous with menopause and precisely the reason why most women dread it.
 I mean, who wants to be a hot mess?
 Anyone?